Concordium/concordium.github.io/source/shared/net/concepts/id-accounts.rst

 Identity issuance requires *Identity Verification*, which is the process of verifying the real-life identity of the user.
 This will typically involve taking photographs or scans of identification documents, such as a passport.
 Identity verification also checks that the user-chosen attributes are valid for the user.

+Upon verification of the user's identification documents and attributes, the Identity provider issues a :ref:`user identity certificate<glossary-user-identity-certificate>`.
+The User identity certificate contains attributes about the user.
+It is basically the Identity Provider’s signature over some cryptographic keys of the user and the validated personal attributes.

 The purpose of having an identity is to facilitate regulatory compliance.
 However, your privacy is still protected.
 Your identity is not visible on the blockchain, and the identity of an account owner can only be revealed via the process of :ref:`anonymity revocation<revoking-anomity>`.

 About accounts
 ==============

 The user gets an :ref:`glossary-initial-account` at the same time as an *identity* has been issued by an :ref:`identity provider<glossary-identity-provider>`.
 As the initial account is submitted to the chain by the identity provider, the identity provider knows the owner of the initial account.
 For this reason, the user may not want to use the initial account and create a regular account instead.
+There can only be one initial account for one identity.

+The user additionally creates account keys for an initial account, which the user stores privately.
+The identity provider then verifies that the attributes in the user identity information are valid for the user and stores them locally in an identity object that is specific to the user.
+Identity objects are only held by identity providers.
+The identity provider then opens an account, the initial account, on behalf of the user.
+At the end of the identity verification process, the user receives a user identity certificate that can be used for creating additional accounts and the user gets access to the initial account on the Concordium Platform.
+These certificates are valid for a given period and users can obtain new certificates in connection with updated identity verification by an identity provider.

+Based on the user identity certificate the user can subsequently create other accounts (see below) that can only be linked to the user if the anonymity revokers and the identity provider are involved.
+This gives a user a way to create accounts with an additional layer of privacy protection compared to that in the initial account.
 The owner of a regular account is not known to the identity providers or any other single entity.
 To facilitate compliance with relevant regulations, a regular account can only be created from an *identity* which is issued :ref:`glossary-off-chain` by an Identity provider.
 While an account has to be created from an identity, the user's privacy is still protected, and the account owner's identity can only be revealed via the process of :ref:`anonymity revocation<revoking-anomity>`, which can only happen under stringent regulations.
 In particular, a key feature of the design of identities and accounts is that the identity provider cannot reveal the identity of an account on their own.

-Once you have an identity, you can use it to create more accounts.
+Once you have an identity and a user identity certifcate from an identity provider, you can use it to create more accounts on the Concordium Platform.
+This is typically done using an app or wallet that guides users through the account creation process.
 The creation of an account is an :ref:`glossary-on-chain` action that requires sending a transaction to a node that participates in the Concordium network.
-The input to the transaction is a *credential*, which contains a number of cryptographic proofs, as well as a selection of attributes the user wishes to reveal publicly.
+The input to the transaction is a *credential*, which contains a number of :ref:`cryptographic proofs<glossary-cryptographic-proof>`, as well as a selection of attributes the user wishes to reveal publicly.
 The proofs establish that the attributes the user revealed publicly are the ones approved by the identity provider.
 The proofs reveal no other information.
 In particular, the identity provider itself cannot determine the owner of the account.
 Note that revealing attributes publicly is completely optional.
 The benefit gained from revealing attributes is that other users may decide whether to trust the account based on the publicly available information.

-The user additionally creates account keys for an initial account, which the user stores privately.
-The identity provider then verifies that the attributes in the user identity information are valid for the user and stores them locally in an identity object that is specific to the user.
-Identity objects are only held by identity providers.
-The identity provider then opens an account, the initial account, on behalf of the user.
-At the end of the identity verification process, the user receives a user identity certificate that can be used for creating additional accounts and the user gets access to the initial account on the Concordium Platform.
-These certificates are valid for a given period and users can obtain new certificates in connection with updated identity verification by an identity provider.
-While the identity provider can link the initial account to the user, nobody else can.
-Based on the user identity certificate the user can subsequently create other accounts (see below) that can only be linked to the user if the anonymity revokers and the identity provider are involved.
-This gives a user a way to create accounts with an additional layer of privacy protection compared to that in the initial account.

-Once a user has acquired a user identity certificate from an identity provider, they can create more accounts on the Concordium Platform.
-This is typically done using an app or wallet that guides users through the account creation process.
+An example is that you might need to reveal your nationality sometimes.
+So you might have one account with no attributes revealed, and another account that reveals your nationality.
+When required, you can use the account with the nationality revealed while keeping all other activity anonymous.

 ..
 Note::
    It is possible to create a shared account where multiple users share one account.
 For more information, see :ref:`Overview of shared accounts with multiple credentials<overview-shared-accounts>`.